 Gilchrist Hall (1963)

-Mild fall and early winter weather allowed for good construction progress.
+Mild fall and early winter weather allowed for construction progress.
 By January 1964, foundations and some structural walls were in place.
-Professor Beard again emphasized the versatility of the building design; he stated that an additional level could be added to the building and that the existing levels could be expanded.
-A new steam tunnel was run to the new building.
-On November 18, 1964, a 1401 IBM computer was maneuvered into place in the new building, and was put into operation in December.
-Staff were scheduled to follow, but a strike by electricians and the late arrival of equipment delayed the start of the move until March 8, 1965, when the Registrar's Office began to shift its equipment and records.
+Beard again emphasized the versatility of the building design; he stated an additional level could be added to the building and existing levels could be expanded.
+On November 18, 1964, a 1401 IBM computer was maneuvered into place in the new building and put into operation in December.
+Staff were scheduled to follow, but a strike by electricians and late equipment delayed the start of the move until March 8, 1965.

 In December 1965, the Regents approved planning for a 23,800 square foot addition to the east side and on top of the newly-completed Administration Building.
 The preliminary budget was $631,000.
 Funding would come from reimbursement from the Central Hall fire and from appropriations.
-Initially the new space was planned for faculty offices that had been lost in the fire.
+Initially the new space was planned for faculty offices lost in the fire.
 By June 1966, plans had been modified: the east side addition would be larger and the new third level was eliminated.
 President Maucker cited rising construction costs as the reason for the change.
 The offices of the President and the Dean of Instruction, as well as the Board Room, would move to the second level.
-The addition would provide space for freshman English classrooms and instructors' offices.
+The addition would provide space for entry-level English classrooms and instructors' offices.
 The Regents approved the $631,000 budget for the project, estimated at 27,504 square feet, in September 1966.
-In October, in an open forum with students, President Maucker described the building of the Administration Building as "a tale of woe", with too little money leading to a smaller space than was really needed.
+In October, in an open forum with students, President Maucker described the process of building the Administration Building as "a tale of woe," with too little money leading to a smaller space than was really needed.

 The Regents approved contracts for the Administration Building addition in April 1967, and construction began in May.
 Delays arose in February 1968 when truck drivers refused to cross picket lines set up by campus Physical Plant workers.

-The naming came about for two substantial reasons.
-First, it has been the policy at UNI to name a facility for each of its former presidents.
-After the fire which burned Old Gilchrist Hall in 1972, there was no facility named for Principal Gilchrist.
-And, second, the naming eliminated the confusion of having an Old Administration Building and a New Administration Building on campus simultaneously.
-At the dedication ceremony on December 11, 1975, Professor William C. Lang characterized Principal Gilchrist as an "enthusiastic, bold, defiant, and impulsive man who sought too much for the school with the resources available".
+The Administration Building held its functional name for the first 10 years of its existence.
+Then, in October 1975, the Regents approved a name change to Gilchrist Hall, in honor of James Cleland Gilchrist, the first chief executive of the school.
+It had been policy at UNI to name a facility for each of its former presidents.
+After the fire burned Old Gilchrist Hall in 1972, there was no facility named for Principal Gilchrist.
+The new name also eliminated confusion between the Old Administration Building and a New Administration Building.
+At the dedication ceremony on December 11, 1975, Professor William C. Lang characterized Principal Gilchrist as an "enthusiastic, bold, defiant, and impulsive man who sought too much for the school with the resources available."

 Gilchrist Hall was the site of a student protest in early 1976.
 Project Are You Listening?, as the organizers called it, supported 24-hour visitation in the residence halls.
 They initially blocked several Gilchrist Hall entrances with snow and later "sat-in" in the building's restrooms.

-In January 2002, as part of a long term "Integrated Student Services Center" plan that would concentrate a variety of student services in Gilchrist Hall, the offices of President Robert Koob and Provost Aaron Podolefsky moved to Seerley Hall.
-The office of Vice President for Student Services Renee Romano moved into Gilchrist Hall.
-Vice President Romano stated her hope that, if resources permitted offices to move into Gilchrist Hall, students would be able to find most of the services that they needed under one roof.
-Much of that work was accomplished during an extensive remodeling project that was completed in 2004.
+In January 2002, as part of a long term "Integrated Student Services Center" plan to concentrate a variety of student services in Gilchrist Hall, the offices of President Robert Koob and Provost Aaron Podolefsky moved to Seerley Hall.
+The office of Vice President for Student Services, Renee Romano, moved into Gilchrist Hall.
+Romano stated her hope that, if resources permitted offices to move into Gilchrist Hall, students would be able to find most of the services they needed under one roof.
+Much of that work was accomplished during an extensive remodeling project completed in 2004.
+The new Student Services Center on the second level of Gilchrist Hall opened on August 18, 2004 and was named in honor of Sue Follon, former vice president for educational and student services.

 By March 2006, the estimate to restore Gilchrist Hall reached $10.8 million.
 The General Assembly approved $2 million to cover the University's deductible portion of insurance coverage on the building.
-About $7.5 million would be spent on restoration and code updates, including asbestos removal and installation of a sprinkler system. $1.5 million would go toward equipment replacement.
-The rest of the money would be spent on clean-up, furniture replacement, and unanticipated expenses.
+About $7.5 million would be spent on restoration and code updates, including asbestos removal and installation of a sprinkler system, while $1.5 million would go toward equipment replacement.
+The rest of the money would be spent on clean-up, furniture replacement and unanticipated expenses.
 Work on the restoration project was expected to last about a year.

 - $7,030,150 Building restoration (code updates included)